updated for 2024

 Eggs feature in Easter foods and celebrations.
 Hard-boiled eggs are often taken to Saturday mass to be blessed or baked into special Easter breads.
 Large chocolate eggs with a little toy inside are the main candy and you’ll see them in stores and bars starting a few weeks before Easter.
 Colomba, a dove-shaped bread with candied fruit and almonds is also popular.

 Settimana Santa starts in most places on Palm Sunday, although in some places processions and rituals start even earlier, often the Thursday or Friday prior to Palm Sunday.
-Palm Sunday dates are April 2 in 2023 and March 24 in 2024.
+Palm Sunday is March 24 in 2024.

 The biggest Palm Sunday mass is the one led by the Pope in Saint Peter’s Square that also includes the blessing of the Palms and a procession.
 Although attending the mass is free, it’s usually very crowded and you need a ticket.